My life in Florence (Part 1)

 The second tour that I joined was the Italian Quickie Fiat 500 tour.
-After we were introduced to our cars, we immediately drove out the city centre into the Tuscan hills.
-We drove along vineyards, olive groves, medieval castles, … Along the road we stopped a few times to listen to an explanation of our guide and enjoy the panoramic views.
+After we were introduced to our cars, we immediately drove out of the city center into the Tuscan hills.
+We drove along vineyards, olive groves, medieval castles, … Along the road, we stopped a few times to listen to an explanation of our guide and enjoy the panoramic views.
 We also stopped for an Italian breakfast, which means coffee and croissant.
 We drove back to the office and said goodbye to each other.

 At this moment I am already here for five weeks and I still enjoy the beautiful city every day.
 The time flies when you are having fun!